 The Platinum Delta Credit Card isn’t necessarily the best card for the casual Delta flyer, and it’s also not a card I’d recommend putting much spending on, unless you value the MQMs that you can earn through spending, or unless you want to spend money on the card to get an MQD waiver.

 Bigger picture, is the card worth it, though?
 There are a few things to consider.

 Quick Comparison: Platinum Delta Amex Vs. Gold Delta Amex

-The way I generally view it, the Gold Card is a good option for the occasional Delta flyer looking for basic perks, while the Platinum Card is a better option for the most frequent Delta flyer.
+The way I generally view it, the Gold Card is a good option for the occasional Delta flyer looking for basic perks, while the Platinum Card is a better option for the more frequent Delta flyer.

 Here are some of the main differences of the Gold in comparison to the Platinum:

 - The Gold Card offers most of the basic perks that the occasional Delta flyer may appreciate, like a first checked bag free, priority boarding, 20% savings on inflight purchases, and more

-- The Gold Card doesn’t offer the chance to earn MQMs, and doesn’t offer an MQD waiver
+- The Gold Card doesn’t offer the opportunity to earn MQMs, and doesn’t offer an MQD waiver